Wolter von Plettenberg

-Biography
+Early Life and Career (until 1494)

 Wolter von Plettenberg was born in Welver (in Meyerich Castle), Westphalia.
 Belonging to the House of Plettenberg, he was the first child of his father Berthold von Plettenberg and his mother Gosteke Lappe, but had at least seven siblings.
 He went to work at the Fort of Narva at the age of ten and joined the Teutonic Order when he was about 14.

+After joining the Teutonic Order in Riga at age 14, Plettenberg rose rapidly through its ranks.
+He served as trade counsellor ("Schäfter") for the Order in 1481, then as commander ("Vogt") of Rositten Castle from 1482 to 1488.
+In 1489, Grand Master Johann Freytag von Loringhoven appointed him as marshal of the Order (Landmarschall), effectively making him the military leader of Livonia.
+In this role, he successfully commanded military operations throughout Livonia.

+On 30 March 1491, while serving as marshal, Plettenberg won the Battle of Neuermühlen (Ādaži) against the forces of the Archbishopric of Riga and the city of Riga.
+This victory established the Teutonic Order as the protector of Livonia and enabled it to play a central role in the Livonian confederation, laying the decisive foundation for the unification of Old Livonia.

-In 1489 he was elected to marshal of the Order (Landmarschall), in 1491 he fought successfully against the city of Riga and was elected master in 1494.
-That same year Moscow closed down the Hanseatic office in Novgorod and imprisoned Hanseatic merchants (most of them Livonians) there.
+Following the death of Grand Master Loringhoven, Plettenberg was elected as his successor on July 7, 1494.
+That same year, Moscow closed down the Hanseatic office in Novgorod and imprisoned Hanseatic merchants there (most of them Livonians).
 Livonia was drifting into war with Muscovite Russia.
 After negotiations in 1498 failed, Plettenberg chose to prepare for pre-emptive attack against Pskov, which was then still a formally independent state, but under heavy influence from Moscow.